 Let’s get honest.
 You can definitely trek in Sapa by yourself, without paying for any guided tours or guides.
 Most guesthouses have a map of the trekking routes (just ask for it).
 Also, you will most certainly won’t be by yourself since many people choose the popular trekking routes every day.

-One of the major tourist attractions in Sapa are the ethnic minorities.
+One of the reasons why many people visit Sapa are the ethnic minorities.
 With their unique colorful clothes, they have gained the hearts of many tourists.
 As you will first set foot in Sapa, you will be soon be surrounded by people from these ethnic minorities trying to sell you handmade items or trekking tours.

 Most of the people from these ethnic minorities used to work their land (rice terraces).
 However, since tourism started to be such an important part of Sapa’s economy, they have taken advantage of this emerging opportunity to make money.